kkruecke/cplus-documentation/notes/templates.rst

         }

      };

-     template<class X, class T, int I>
+     // #4: Partial specialization in which the second parameter is always a pointer. template<typename X, typename T, int I>
-     class A<X, T*, I> {  // #4: partial specialization in which the second parameter is a pointer.
+     class A<X, T*, I> {
         public:
         void describe()
         {